backk-node/backk-cli/README.md

 * Do you want to access remote microservices using Redis?
 (Yes/No) (This will be asked only if you did not select Redis consumer in one of the earlier questions)
 * What Docker registry do you want to use in development environment?
 (Default: docker.io)
 * What Docker repository namespace do you want to use in development environment?
-* Do you want to enable GitHub CI workflow?
-(Yes/No)
 * What Docker registry do you want to use for main branch releases?
 (Default: docker.io)
 * What Docker repository namespace do you want to use for main branch releases?
 * What is SonarCloud/SonarQube organisation?
 * What other Backk microservices your microservice depends on?
 Provide the names of the microservices separated by commas